Health and wellbeing

 Services for everyone

 Most health services are universal, which means they are available to everyone and you do not need an assessment or referral to use them.
+Find details of your local health services on the Brent NHS website.

 Most children and young people with SEND will have their needs met by universal services.
 They include: